Islandora-Collaboration-Group/ISLE/docs/install/install-local.md

 ---

 ## Additional Resources
+* [ISLE Installation - Environments](install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE endusers should use for the `.env`, `local.env`, etc.
 * [Local ISLE Installation: Resources](../install/install-local-resources.md) contains Docker container passwords and URLs for administrator tools.
-* [Local ISLE Installation: Troubleshooting](../install/install-local-troubleshooting.md) contains help for port conflicts, non-running Docker containers, etc.
+* [ISLE Installation: Troubleshooting](../install/install-troubleshooting.md) contains help for port conflicts, non-running Docker containers, etc.

 ---